burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 15. C++ declaration `void f()` is equivalent to void `f(void)` in C. The declaration in C `void f()` states that function has an indefinite number of arguments.

 16. If the array is multidimensional, then in all cases, only the leftmost index can be omitted to determine the array's size.
-Also, in C99, component-wise initialization is allowed, which is not permitted in C++.
+In this case the array size will be dervied from initializers size.
+Also, in C99, component-wise initialization is allowed, which as know as [designated initializers](https://en.cppreference.com/w/cpp/language/aggregate_initialization) in C++20.
+What is know as position intialization in C99 is not supported in C++:
+    ```cpp
+    int a[4] = {[1]=2};
+    ```

 17. In C, but not in C++, you can write, although this is strange: `sizeof(struct S{int a;});`